-CLF dismisses the lengthy chain of events needed for its alleged injury to occur discussed in Defendants' memorandum with no substantive response.
+CLF dismisses the lengthy chain of events needed for its alleged injury to occur that is discussed in Defendants' memorandum by claiming that an alleged 2010 discharge violation somehow evinces substantial harm will occur in the future.
 See Defs.'
-Mem. at 14-15.
+Mem. at 16-17, ECF No. 46-1.
+CLF ignores the multiple instances of major storms that have occurred since that time with no corresponding discharge or release.
+See supra at n.5.
 As described above, CLF has failed to show that the risk of severe precipitation and flooding that will trigger its alleged injury is even likely.
 Thus the first step in CLF's chain of causation is speculative.
 Uncertainty as to whether a necessary link in the causation chain will even occur is fatal to standing's imminence and traceability requirements.
-Clapper, 568 U.S at 410-14; see also Katz, 672 F.3d at 80 ("Standing is not an 'ingenious academic exercise in the conceivable."') (citation omitted).
+Clapper, 568 U.S at 410-14; see also Katz, 672 F.3d at 80 ("Standing is not an 'ingenious academic exercise in the conceivable."") (citation omitted).